-Victim Support is looking for 3 experienced Domestic Abuse Independent Victim Advocates based in Lancashire
+Victim Support is looking for a full time Domestic Abuse Independent Victim Advocate based in South Cumbria.

-Applications should be explicit enough to provide good evidence against the shortlisting criteria, which are marked in the person specification as A. In order to apply, please create a profile in our website (jobs section), complete and submit an online application form.
+Applications should be explicit enough to provide good evidence against the shortlisting criteria, which are marked in the person specification as (Essential and A).
+In order to apply, please create a profile in our website (jobs section), complete and submit an online application form.

 Victim Support are committed to recruiting with care and to safeguarding and promoting the welfare of children, young people and vulnerable adults and expects all staff and volunteers to share this commitment.
 Background checks and Disclosed Barring Service checks will be required.